XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

   }
 }
 ```
 You need to give the module a name, and you see that the module requires a few parameters.
-Supply the values using the parameters in the main.bicep.
+Supply the values using the parameters in the main.bicep file.
 The complete module definition is shown below:
 ```arm
 module stg 'storage.bicep' = {
   scope: rg